nturley/netlistsvg/README.md

 A skin file can define global CSS styling options onto the style attribute of the svg tag.
 That will be copied onto the output file.
 A skin file also defines a library of components to use.
 Each component has an alias list.
 It will use that component as a template for any cell with that type that it encounters.
 Each component defines the position and id of each of its ports so we know where to attach the wires to.

 In addition to the library of components that are matched to cells, a skin file defines some special nodes.
-Input/Output ports, Splits/Joins, and the generic node.
+Input/Output ports, constants, Splits/Joins, and the generic node.
 Splits/Joins and the generic node are particularly tricky because the height and number of ports need to be adjusted depending on the cell.

 I'm also planning on pulling the global layout properties from here, but right now they are hard coded.